The Kwale Operation is having a significant impact on the regional and national economy.

 The total invested in the development of the Kwale Operation was US$350m.
 Of this, the direct spend in Kenya was about US$100m on contractors, machinery and equipment, goods, support services and employment during the construction phase.

-Kwale Operations generated earnings of US$115.7m in the 2021 financial year and accounts for 65% of Kenya’s total mineral output value.
+Kwale Operations generated earnings of US$279.1m in the 2022 financial year and accounts for 65% of Kenya’s total mineral output value.
 Base Titanium is the largest exporter in tonnage through the Port of Mombasa.

 Direct Taxation Contribution

-In the 2021 financial year Base Titanium paid over US$38.9m in direct tax, royalties and VAT.
-Total payments to government and other national entities since the Kwale Operation commenced total over US$178m to date.
+In the 2023 financial year Base Titanium paid over US$54.35m in direct tax, royalties, VAT and other statutory payments.
+Total payments to government and other national entities since the Kwale Operation commenced total over US306.69m to date.
 More at EITI.

 It is estimated that Kwale Operations adds more than US$100m to Kenya’s GDP annually.
 Over the life of the mine the contribution to GDP will be close to US$1 billion.